 Your Medical Malpractice Attorneys

 The attorneys at Fiol Law Group respect the work local hospitals do to protect residents in and around Tampa, FL.
 We also believe that the law acts as a much needed check on medical authority.
 Especially if someone dies as a result of medical treatment, our wrongful death lawyers want to help.
 Allow us to serve as your legal representatives, and we will fight to secure full and fair compensation on your behalf.

 We take all of our personal injury cases on a contingency fee basis.
 As your law firm, our team can also represent you in front of insurance adjusters, employers, and bill collectors as we pursue your claim and help you find a path to maximum recovery.
-For a free hospital negligence case evaluation reach out to our office in Tampa, FL today.
+For a free medical malpractice, and negligence case evaluation reach out to our office in Tampa, FL today.